Particular/docs.particular.net/README.md

 ### Component URL

 The component URL is the definitive source of documentation for a given component.
-This will eventually be used to link back to said documentation from both nuget usages, samples and articles.
+This will eventually be used to link back to said documentation from both NuGet usages, samples and articles.

 ### Component NugetOrder

-Since components can be split over multiple different nugets, it is not possible to infer the order from the nuget version alone.
+Since components can be split over multiple different nugets, it is not possible to infer the order from the NuGet version alone.
 So we need to have a lookup index and the NugetOrder allows us to sensibly sort component versions.
 For example, NServiceBus.Callbacks.1.0.0 should sort higher than the version of Callbacks that exists in NServiceBus.5.0.0.

 ## nugetAlias.txt

-All NServiceBus-related nugets (used in documentation) are listed in [components/nugetAlias.txt](components/nugetAlias.txt).
-The alias part of the nuget is the key that is used to infer the version and component for all snippets.
-For example, [Snippets/Callbacks](Snippets/Callbacks) has, over its lifetime, existed in both the Core nuget and the Callbacks nuget.
-So the directories under Callbacks are indicative of the nuget (alias) they exist in and then split over the multiple versions of a given nuget.
+All NServiceBus-related NuGet packages (used in documentation) are listed in [components/nugetAlias.txt](components/nugetAlias.txt).
+The alias part of the NuGet is the key that is used to infer the version and component for all snippets.
+For example, [Snippets/Callbacks](Snippets/Callbacks) has, over its lifetime, existed in both the Core NuGet and the Callbacks NuGet.
+So the directories under Callbacks are indicative of the NuGet (alias) they exist in and then split over the multiple versions of a given NuGet.

 Example aliases: